All Episodes

 Cigarette tax, health care for kids.

-Um this is why I said yesterday that the tax issue is the overriding thing along with illegal immigration, the one of the one of the overriding issues that's going to be big and important uh in the general presidential election next year.
+This is why I said yesterday that the tax issue is the overriding thing, along with illegal immigration, one of the overriding issues that's going to be big and important in the general presidential election next year.

 Yeah.

-So anyway, but your point is that my point is that that even uh liberals in this state have a limit to how much governmental control they're willing to give, particularly uh as it comes to our pocketbooks and also health care.
+So anyway, your point is that my point is that even liberals in this state have a limit to how much governmental control they're willing to give, particularly as it comes to our pocketbooks and also health care.

-Yeah, well, plus it's not it it's it shows they're not stupid.
+Yeah, well, plus it shows they're not stupid.

 Exactly.